Dym077/goal-mine/README.md

 •	W3C CSS Validator
 - The CSS passed through the validation tool without any errors or warnings.
 •	W3C HTML Validator
-- The validator returns some info and errors that don't create any conflicts in the project.
+- The validator returns some useful info and errors that don't create any conflicts in the project.
 However they are listed below just for the sake of the documentation.
 In a future version of this project, there might be useful information to draw from when implementing new features.
 - [HTML Validation](documentation/html_errors.png)
 - [HTML Validation2](documentation/html_errors2.png)
 ### Browser testing